w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-5.png)

-Once the transaction went through, some KSMs will be locked to prevent malicious behavior.
+Once the transaction went through, some KSM will be locked to prevent malicious behavior.

 ![](/img/recovery/social-recovery-6.png)